TheUnknownOnes/SpiffyZones/README.md

  - hold **Shift** while starting the drag operation
  - drop the window in the zone, you wan
  - smile 😊

+# Thanks
+ - to Microsoft for the idea [FancyZones](https://docs.microsoft.com/en-us/windows/powertoys/fancyzones) 😉